Robot-Wealth/risk-premia-app/README.md

 Simple risk premia harvesting strategy in an interactive shiny application.

 No timing - rather, get long assets that tend to go up in most economic environments.
 Explore buy and hold, equal weight rebalancing and risk parity approaches.

-See ./background for background research.
+See `./background/` for background research.

-Lanuch shiny application:
+## Lanuch shiny application

 ```R
 library(shiny)